LAStools/LAStools.github.io/download/lascolor_README.txt

   Here running on multiple '-cores 4' tends to give you a nice speed-up.

+  Instead of coloring points it is also possible to classify them based on the pixel they fall into.
+Use '-classify_as 10' to give all points that fall into a black pixel of a gray or a color image the classification code 10.
+Alternatively use one of the options '-classify_not_black', '-classify_white', or '-classify_not_white' to color pixels that are not black, white, or not white.

   Please license from martin@rapidlasso.com before using lascolor commercially.
 Please note that the unlicensed version will set intensity, gps_time, user data, and point source ID to zero,